Why don’t people consider cleaning their insides? We clean the outside don’t we?

 Those words stayed with me, sort of, in the back of my mind just nesting there.

 Fast forward to being a young and not so long ago married woman.
-I had one little son at the time and very periodically when my husband needed help with his restaurant I would go to help him out.
-Since I had no immediate grandparents around to help take care of my son when I needed to help my husband I employed an elderly, widowed woman named Mildred from our small community to help take care of him.
-It was around this time that I started having these feelings.
+We had one little son at the time and very periodically when my husband needed help with his restaurant I would go to help him out.
+Since I had no immediate parents around to help take care of my son when I needed to help my husband I employed an elderly widowed woman, named Mildred, from our small community to help take care of him.
+It was around this time that I started having these different feelings.
 Feelings of vagueness, and not being able to pinpoint what it was exactly that I was feeling.
-I wasn’t depressed or anxious.
-I wasn’t down or unhappy.
-But I walked around myself quite a bit during that time having this feeling like I was missing something.
+I wasn’t depressed or anxious or anything.
+I wasn’t down or really unhappy.
+But I walked around quite a bit during this time having a feeling like I was missing something.
 It would come and then it would go.
-Gradually I started feeling little by little that there was something that I was definitely missing.
-I just didn’t know what.
-And it wasn’t an awful feeling, it was more like light and drifting thoughts passing by me of missing something in my life.
+Gradually I started feeling little by little that there was something I was definitely missing.
+I just couldn’t put my finger on it.
+I was puzzled.
+It wasn’t an awful feeling, it was more like drifting thoughts passing by me of missing something in my life.

 Whether you are a Jew or a Gentile, Jesus is coming back one day!